Secure Socket Layer | How SSL work to accomplish its task? | SSL Services

 Secure Socket Layer (SSL) is used to provide security and compression services for data generated from the application layer.
 It receives data from application layer protocol usually HTTP, the data received is then compressed, signed, encrypted and then passed to a reliable transport layer protocol like TCP.
 The Compression service is optional.

-SSL provides several services on data received from the Application layer.
-The services of SSL can be defined as follows:
+Secure Socket Layer provides several services on data received from the Application layer.
+The services of Secure Socket Layer can be defined as follows:

 - Fragmentation of data: SSL fragment received data into 2^14 bytes or fewer blocks.